TonyXsx/nlp_grant_project/README.md

 # NIHR Grant Application Automated Scoring System

-This project implements a structured scoring pipeline for NIHR grant applications using a local large language model backend through Ollama.
-The input is a grant application PDF.
-The output is a structured JSON file containing rubric-level scores, evidence sources, strengths, limitations, and an overall score.
+This project implements a structured scoring pipeline for NIHR grant applications, backed by a configurable large language model (a local model through Ollama, or the DeepSeek API).
+The input is a grant application document (PDF, DOCX, or PPT).
+The output is a structured JSON file containing rubric-level scores, evidence sources with page references, strengths, limitations, and an overall score.

+Beyond scoring, the system now includes:

+- A **vendored DeepDOC parsing engine** (layout recognition, OCR, table structure, block concatenation) as a robust fallback for documents the rule-based parsers cannot handle, and as the primary parser for DOCX/PPT.
+- A **hybrid retrieval layer** (BM25 + dense vectors + reranking) over two stores — an ephemeral in-memory index of the current application (drives evidence selection during scoring) and a persistent Elasticsearch corpus of labelled applications (supplies few-shot calibration examples).
+- A grounded **Question & Answer chat** on the result page, so a reviewer, applicant, or committee member can ask why a section scored as it did, what the application says, or how it compares to other funded applications — each answer cited back to the source chunks.

 ---